Kevin N. Anderson

-Kevin graduated from Georgetown University Law Center and is admitted to practice in Utah, Nevada, the District of Columbia, Ohio, the 9th, 10th and District of Columbia U.S. Circuit Courts of Appeal, and the Supreme Court of the United States.
+Kevin graduated from Georgetown University Law Center and is admitted to practice in Utah, Nevada, the District of Columbia, Ohio, the 9th, 10th and District of Columbia U.S. Circuit Courts of Appeal, and the U.S. Supreme Court.

 Kevin currently serves as President of Fabian VanCott and is a member of its Board of Directors.

 Recognized by The Best Lawyers in America as outstanding in Litigation - Land Use & Zoning

 Recognized by Mountain States Super Lawyers as outstanding in Complex Commercial Litigation since 2007

 Recognized as Litigation Star in Utah in Benchmark Litigation : the Guide to America's Leading Litigation Firms and Attorneys since 2011